splunk/public-o11y-docs/gdi/collectd/collectd-kafka-consumer.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/kafka_consumer` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/kafka_consumer` monitor type by using the SignalFx Smart Agent receiver.

 Use this integration to monitors a Java-based Kafka consumer using collectd's GenericJMX plugin.